 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Hodgkin lymphoma.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Hodgkin lymphoma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future children with Hodgkin lymphoma.

 Insurance coverage and the costs of clinical trials differ by location and by study.
 In some programs, some of the expenses from participating in the clinical trial are reimbursed.
 In others, they are not.
 It is important to talk with the research team and your insurance company first to learn if and how your child's treatment in a clinical trial will be covered.
 Learn more about health insurance coverage of clinical trials.